-- a). recognising potential conflicts of interest that may arise in relation to initiating or continuing a professional relationship with a patient or client - acting in the best interests of patients or clients when making referrals and when providing or arranging treatment or care - c). informing patients or clients when a practitioner has an interest that could affect, or could be perceived to affect, patient or client care
+- a) recognising potential conflicts of interest that may arise in relation to initiating or continuing a professional relationship with a patient or client - b) acting in the best interests of patients or clients when making referrals and when providing or arranging treatment or care - c) informing patients or clients when a practitioner has an interest that could affect or could be perceived to affect patient or client care - recognising that pharmaceutical and other marketing may influence practitioners and being aware of ways in which practice may be influenced

-- d). recognising that pharmaceutical and other marketing may influence practitioners and being aware of ways in which practice may be influenced - e). not asking for or accepting any inducement, gift or hospitality of more than trivial value from companies that sell or market drugs or other products that may affect or be seen to affect the way practitioners prescribe for, treat or refer patients or clients - f). not asking for or accepting fees for meeting sales representatives - g). not offering inducements to colleagues or entering into arrangements that could be perceived to provide inducements - h). not allowing any financial or commercial interest in a hospital, other health care organisation or company providing health care services or products to adversely affect the way in which patients or clients are treated.
+- e) not asking for or accepting any inducement, gift or hospitality from companies that sell or market drugs or other products that may affect or be seen to affect the way practitioners prescribe for, treat or refer patients or clients - f) not asking for or accepting fees for meeting sales representatives - not offering inducements to colleagues or entering into arrangements that could be perceived to provide inducements, and - h) not allowing any financial or commercial interest in a hospital, other healthcare organisation or company providing healthcare services or products to adversely affect the way in which patients or clients are treated.
 When practitioners or their immediate family have such an interest and that interest could be perceived to influence the care provided, practitioners must inform their patients or clients.